aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 First, notice that we've both imported Aurelia's `EventAggregator` and configured it to be injected into the constructor of our `ContactDetail` class.
 We've also imported the two messages we created.
 Whenever a contact is loaded, we publish the `ContactViewed` message.
 Whenever a contact is saved, we publish the `ContactUpdated` message.
 Finally, if the user attempts to navigate away, but cancels, we reflect this by publishing another `ContactViewed` message, representing that they are returning to view the current contact.

-With this messages in place, we can now enable any other component in our system to loosely subscribe to the new information in our system and use that data as appropriate to its internal needs.
+With these messages in place, we can now enable any other component in our system to loosely subscribe to the new information in our system and use that data as appropriate to its internal needs.
 We'll go ahead and update the `contact-list` component to take advantage of this information to ensure that it is always in sync:

 <code-listing heading="contact-list${context.language.fileExtension}">
   <source-code lang="ES 2015">